CalvinMagezi/praxis-ai-core/README.md

 - **API Key Management**: Securely manage and use API keys for various services.
 - **Chat-Based Interaction**: Intuitive chat interface for all Praxis AI interactions.
 - **Advanced Tool Execution**: Improved tool calling mechanism using the Ell framework.
+- **Enhanced Web Search**: Integrated web search functionality using the Tavily API, with caching for faster repeated searches and rich formatting of results.

 ## Installation